stcan/meanwell-can-control/README.md

 # bic2200-can-control
-Tool to control Mean Well BIC-2200-CAN  Bidirectional Power Supplys
+Tool to control BIC-2200-CAN  Bidirectional Power Supplys from Mean Well

 Tested with the 24V Version BIC-2200-CAN-24